git-wmeister/learn-DevTools/GitAndGitHub/gitcmdlets.md

 You can view all of your settings and where they are coming from using:

-$ git config --list --show-origin
+`git config --list --show-origin`
-Your Identity
+* sdfjad
+file:C:/Program Files/Git/etc/gitconfig diff.astextplain.textconv=astextplain
+file:C:/Program Files/Git/etc/gitconfig filter.lfs.clean=git-lfs clean -- %f
+... snap ...
+file:C:/Users/MeisterW/.gitconfig       user.email=meister.wilhelm@hotmail.de
+file:C:/Users/MeisterW/.gitconfig       user.name=wmeister-fj
+... snap ...
+file:C:/Users/MeisterW/.gitconfig       init.defaultbranch=main
+file:.git/config        branch.main.remote=gh-learn-DevTools
+... snap ...
+file:.git/config        branch.main.merge=refs/heads/main *

 The first thing you should do when you install Git is to set your user name and email address.
-This is important because every Git commit uses this information, and it’s immutably baked into the commits you start creating:

-$ git config --global user.name "John Doe"
+`git config --global user.name "Wilhelm Meister"`
-$ git config --global user.email johndoe@example.com
+`git config --global user.email meister.wilhelm@hotmail.de`
 Again, you need to do this only once if you pass the --global option, because then Git will always use that information for anything you do on that system.
 If you want to override this with a different name or email address for specific projects, you can run the command without the --global option when you’re in that project.

 Many of the GUI tools will help you do this when you first run them.